anassajaanan/Libft-42/README.md

 The Libft-42 library includes the following functions:
 ### Character Functions

+These functions perform character classification, conversion, and comparison operations.

 * [`ft_isalpha`](https://github.com/csstudentanas/Libft-42/blob/main/ft_isalpha.c): Checks if a character is an alphabetic character.
 * [`ft_isdigit`](https://github.com/csstudentanas/Libft-42/blob/main/ft_isdigit.c): Checks if a character is a digit.
 * [`ft_isalnum`](https://github.com/csstudentanas/Libft-42/blob/main/ft_isalnum.c): Checks if a character is an alphanumeric character.